David Beckham: 2011: MLS Cup champion

-After having his best season with the Galaxy to date and finishing second in the league in assists, Beckham finished his fifth MLS season on a high.
+After having his best season with the Galaxy to date, and finishing second in the league in assists, Beckham finished his fifth MLS season on a high.
 On 20 November 2011, he joined an elite group of players to have won league titles in three countries, when Los Angeles won their third MLS Cup against the Houston Dynamo, winning 1–0 on a goal by captain Landon Donovan, with assists from Beckham and fellow designated player Robbie Keane.

 2012: Second successive cup victory

 Following the 2011 season, in which the Galaxy won their second consecutive Supporters' Shield, having the second most points in MLS history, Beckham's five-year contract with the Galaxy expired on 31 December 2011.
 Despite being 36, he stated that he did not intend to retire.
 Beckham was heavily linked with Paris Saint-Germain, but on 18 January 2012, Galaxy announced Beckham had signed a new two-year contract to remain in Los Angeles.
 In May 2012, Beckham and his victorious teammates were received by President of the United States Barack Obama at the White House.

-Beckham helped the Galaxy to a fourth-place finish in the MLS Western Conference 2012 regular season with Beckham scoring seven goals and adding nine assists.
-The Galaxy defeated Vancouver Whitecaps FC, the San Jose Earthquakes, and Seattle Sounders FC on their way to the MLS Cup final, where they defeated the Houston Dynamo 3–1 to retain the cup.
-He was subbed off in the 89th minute for Marcelo Sarvas and was given a standing ovation at their home venue.
-Beckham had earlier announced that the 2012 MLS Cup Final would be his final game with the Galaxy despite having another year remaining on his contract.
+Beckham helped the Galaxy to a fourth-place finish in the Western Conference during the 2012 regular season, with Beckham scoring seven goals and adding nine assists.
+The Galaxy defeated Vancouver Whitecaps FC, the San Jose Earthquakes and Seattle Sounders FC on their way to the MLS Cup final, where they defeated the Houston Dynamo 3–1 to retain the cup.
+He was subbed off in the 89th minute for Marcelo Sarvas, and was given a standing ovation at their home venue.
+Beckham had earlier announced that the 2012 MLS Cup Final would be his final game with the Galaxy, despite having another year remaining on his contract.